grahamc/grahamc.github.com/_posts/2014-08-02-packer-ami-device-volume-types.markdown

 ---
 layout: post
-title: Packer: Create AMI with EBS Volumes with VolumeType
+title: Packer - Create AMI with EBS Volumes with VolumeType
 ---

 When creating an AMI through Packer, you're able to describe what type of